Trey Edmunds: Pittsburgh Steelers

 On September 5, 2018, Edmunds was signed to the Pittsburgh Steelers' practice squad, reuniting him with his brother Terrell.
 He was promoted to the active roster on December 4, 2018.
 He appeared in four games and contributed on special teams in the 2018 season.

 On August 31, 2019, Edmunds was waived by the Steelers and was signed to the practice squad the next day.
 He was promoted to the active roster on October 11, 2019.
 In Week 10 against the Los Angeles Rams, Edmunds recorded an interception off punter Johnny Hekker on a pass attempt during a fake punt in the 17–12 win.
 In the 2019 season, he recorded 22 carries for 92 rushing yards to go along with six receptions for 48 receiving yards.

 On September 5, 2020, Edmunds was waived by the Steelers and signed to the practice squad the next day.
-He was elevated to the active roster on October 10 and October 24 for the team's weeks 5 and 7 games against the Philadelphia Eagles and Tennessee Titans, and reverted to the practice squad after each game.
+He was elevated to the active roster on October 10 and 24 for the team's weeks 5 and 7 games against the Philadelphia Eagles and Tennessee Titans, and reverted to the practice squad after each game.
 He was signed to the active roster on October 31.
 He was waived on November 7.
 On November 10, 2020, Edmunds was re-signed to the active roster.
 He was placed on injured reserve on November 26, 2020.
 He was waived on January 12, 2021, and signed a reserve/futures contract with the team on January 15, 2021.

 On August 31, 2021, Edmunds was released from the Steelers as part of final roster cuts and re-signed to the practice squad the next day.
 He signed a reserve/future contract with the Steelers on January 21, 2022.
 He was released on July 26, 2022.

+On November 21, 2023, Edmunds announced his retirement via Instagram.